CybrNight/Fortnite-Stretch-Configurator/README.md

 Settings file is automatically backed up when launching the game.
 Reset Game Settings button restores this backup to make reverting your resolution simple and hassle free.

 **NOTE:** You must choose to use FortniteClient-Win64-Shipping.exe for the executable.
-There are issues with BattleEye when running FortniteLauncher.exe
+There are issues with BattleEye when running FortniteLauncher.exe.
+This will be addressed by switching to the Epic launcher's generated shortcut in a coming update

 This is Windows only and I do have a Mac to address differences.
 If someone wants to update this with Mac support they are free to do as they please.